 The Nisga’a Lisims Nation commissioned the design and construction of the Museum and Cultural Centre located in Laxgalts’ap (aka Greenville), BC just 150 km northwest of Terrace.
 With a design inspired by traditional Nisga’a longhouses, feast dishes, and canoes, this acclaimed cultural building is known as “Hli Goothl Wilp-Adokshl Nisga’a” in their native language, meaning “The Heart of Nisga’a House Crests,” celebrating the importance of tribes and crests in Nisga’a society.

 In addition to the museum floor, the facility has a 5,000 sq.ft. exhibition gallery, a small retail area, and multi-purpose meeting spaces.
 The entrance to the exhibits is through a replica of a Nisga’a longhouse.

-To ensure adequate water pressure for fire safety, a fire pump assembly for boosting sprinkler line pressure was implemented for the facility.
-As humidity is a major factor for the Museum and its artifacts, AME designed a space humidification control system.
-This will ensure that proper ventilation is provided to the conditioned space and will effectively deal with seasonal changes in temperature and air quality.
+Since humidity is a major factor for the Museum and its artifacts, AME designed a space humidification control system to ensure proper ventilation is provided to the conditioned space and seasonal changes in temperature and air quality are dealt with effectively.